Overview

 The Rice Museum

-Here’s a little-known fact — in 1840, Georgetown produced almost half of the American rice crop.
-In fact, the region’s output was vital not only to the rest of the colonies, but to other countries as well.
-In addition to the permanent collection and rotating exhibits that feature the works of local artists, the Museum is also home to the Browns Ferry Vessel – the oldest vessel on display in the nation.
+Here’s a little-known fact—in 1840, Georgetown produced almost half of the American rice crop.
+This region’s production was vital to the rest of the colonies and other countries as well.
+The Rice Museum explores the history of rice agriculture in the county through various permanent and rotating exhibits.
+The museum is also home to the Browns Ferry Vessel, the oldest colonial vessel on display in the nation.

 S.C.
 Maritime Museum

-As South Carolina’s second-largest port, Georgetown has a rich history in the transportation, trade, and naval industries of the United States.
-Located on Front Street, visitors of the museum can explore this history through authentic artifacts, photographs, documents, and interactive exhibits.
-Also, the museum hosts a youth sailing camp for ages 8-14 each summer.
+As the state’s second-largest port, Georgetown has a rich history in the transportation, trade, and naval industries.
+The S.C.
+Maritime Museum in downtown Georgetown, South Carolina, celebrates the nautical history of the area.
+Visitors here can explore interactive exhibits, and see maritime artifacts, photographs, documents, and model ships.
+The museum also hosts youth sailing camps each summer.

 Download the Monster App Today!